aws/aws-advanced-jdbc-wrapper/examples/SpringHibernateBalancedReaderOneDataSourceExample/README.md

 # Tutorial: Getting Started with the AWS Advanced JDBC Wrapper, Spring Boot and Hibernate for load-balanced read-write and read-only connections (Single Datasource)

-In this tutorial, you will set up a Spring Boot and Hibernate application with the AWS Advanced JDBC Driver, and use a single datasource to fetch and update data from an Aurora PostgreSQL database.
+In this tutorial, you will set up a Spring Boot and Hibernate application with the AWS Advanced JDBC Wrapper, and use a single datasource to fetch and update data from an Aurora PostgreSQL database.
 The datasource is configured to provide a writer connection or a reader connection to off-load a writer node from read-only queries.
-It provides pooled connections through the AWS Advanced JDBC Driver internal connection pool configuration.
+It provides pooled connections through the AWS Advanced JDBC Wrapper internal connection pool configuration.

 > Note: this tutorial was written using the following technologies:
 >    - Spring Boot 2.7.1